Chez Élec-Tonic vous avez:

 Electrostimulation at the service of your beauty

-Electrostimulation is today very popular in the context of physical improvement.
-The use of muscle stimulators by individuals has increased significantly in recent years, more particularly stimulators for the abdominals and buttocks .
+Electrostimulation is today very sought after in the context of physical improvement.
+The use of muscle stimulators by individuals has increased very clearly in recent years, more particularly stimulators for abdominals and buttocks.

-Indeed, EMS technology is scientifically proven and the numerous studies demonstrating the results provided by this type of device have something to do with this flamboyant success.
+Indeed, EMS technology is scientifically proven and the many studies demonstrating the results brought by this type of devices have something to do with this flamboyant success.

-The big question: should electrical stimulation be used alone?
+The big question: should we use electrical stimulation alone ?

-While the debate rages, one thing is certain : electrical stimulation will benefit you in the context of physical improvement, however, we do not claim like some unscrupulous competitors that this is a magic method.
+While the debate is raging, One thing is certain: electrical stimulation will be beneficial to you in the context of physical improvement, however, we do not claim as some unscrupulous competitors that this is a magical method.

-The results will be there , but we strongly advise you to include a minimum of physical exercise and to have a good balanced diet.
+The results will be there but we strongly advise you to include a minimum of physical exercises and to have a good food balance.

-Another important point: ordering one of our stimulators will be favorable to you on one condition... using it regularly is like a sport, if you are registered in a fitness room but only go there 'once a week, the results will be less important than someone going there 3 to 4 times a week, think about it. 😉
+Another important point: Order one of our stimulators will be favorable to you on a condition ...
+Use it regularly, it is like a sport, if you are registered in a fitness room but only go there once a week, the results will be less important than a person going there 3 to 4 times a week. 😉

-For medical use, your doctor may choose to use electrical stimulation during your rehabilitation, he or she should explain the procedure and the expected risks and benefits to you.
+As part of medical use, your doctor may choose to use electrical stimulation during your rehabilitation, he or she should explain the expected procedure and risks and advantages.
 A typical application of electrical stimulation looks like this:

-• Apply electrodes to your skin, they are connected via a wire to an electrostimulation machine.
+• Apply electrodes to your skin, they are connected via a son to an electrostimulation machine.

-• You will feel a slight tingling sensation.
+• You will feel a slight feeling of tingling.

 • The sensation will be increased until it is strong but comfortable.